Quantum Machines announces QUA, its universal language for quantum computing – TechCrunch

-It’s a busy week in the world of quantum computing and today Tel Aviv-based Quantum Machines, a startup that is building a software and hardware stack for controlling and operating quantum computers, announced the launch of QUA, a new language that it calls the first “standard universal language for quantum computers.”
+It’s a busy week in the world of quantum computing, and today Tel Aviv-based Quantum Machines, a startup that is building a software and hardware stack for controlling and operating quantum computers, announced the launch of QUA, a new language that it calls the first “standard universal language for quantum computers.”

 Quantum Machines CEO Itamar Sivan likened QUA to developments like Intel’s x86 and Nvidia’s CUDA, both of which provide the low-level tools for developers to get the most out of their hardware.

 Quantum Machine’s own control hardware is essentially agnostic with regards to the underlying quantum technology that its customers want to use.
-The idea here is that if the company manages to make its own hardware the standard for controlling these systems, then its language will – almost by default – become the standard as well.
-And while it’s a ‘universal’ language in the technical sense, it is — at least for now — meant to run on Quantum Machine’s own Quantum Orchestration Platform, which it announced earlier this year.
+The idea here is that if the company manages to make its own hardware the standard for controlling these systems, then its language will — almost by default — become the standard as well.
+And while it’s a “universal” language in the technical sense, it is — at least for now — meant to run on Quantum Machine’s own Quantum Orchestration Platform, which it announced earlier this year.

 “QUA is basically the language of the Quantum Orchestration Platform,” Sivan told me.
-“But beyond that, QUA is what we believe the first candidate to become what we define as the ‘quantum computing software abstraction layer.’”
+“But beyond that, QUA is what we believe the first candidate to become what we define as the ‘quantum computing software abstraction layer.’ ”

 He argued that we are now at the right stage for the development of this layer because the underlying hardware has reached a matureness and because these systems are now fully programmable.